Bylaws of the

 VII.
 BOARD OF DIRECTORS

-A. The Board of Directors shall elect the officers of this Association.
+A. The Board of Directors shall elect the officers of this Association at the next monthly meeting following the Annual Meeting.
 The officers of the Association shall be President, Vice President, Secretary, Treasurer and Past President.

 B. Officers shall serve one-year terms, to which they may be reelected.

-D. The duties of the Board of Directors shall be: 1) to execute the housekeeping and administrative duties of the Association and to conduct its business at meetings held on a quarterly basis, 2) to call the general meeting of the membership, held on an annual basis, and 3) to appoint standing and ad hoc committees of the Association as needed.
+C. The duties of the Board of Directors shall be: 1) to execute the housekeeping and administrative duties of the Association and to conduct its business at meetings held at least on a quarterly basis, 2) to call the general meeting of the membership, held on an annual basis, and 3) to appoint standing and ad hoc committees of the Association as needed.

-F. Meetings of the Board shall be held at a convenient location within the City of Madison on at least a quarterly basis.
-The secretary of the Association shall give at least seven (7) days notice, either orally or in writing to all Board members of any regular meeting, including the time, place and purpose of the meeting.
+E. Meetings of the Board shall be held at a convenient location within the City of Madison.
+The Secretary of the Association shall give notice, either orally or in writing to all Board members of any regular meeting, including the time, place and purpose of the meeting.

 VIII.
 OFFICERS – The Association shall have the following officers: 1) President, 2) Vice President, Treasurer, Secretary, and Past President.
 The Officers shall serve a one-year term.

 A. President – The President shall be responsible for calling meetings of the General Membership and for Executive Board meetings.
 The President shall prepare the agenda for said meetings with consideration to issues of concern to the members, and shall preside over these meetings.
+The President shall request input for the Agenda prior to its preparation and provide a copy of the Agenda to the Board at least 3 business days prior to the meeting.
 The President shall direct information to proper committee members and delegate duties to appropriate committee members.
 The President shall serve as spokesperson for CMNNA.

 B. Vice President – The Vice President shall assist the President as requested and is mutually agreed upon.
 In case of the absence or disability of the President, such duties shall be performed by the Vice President.